roddyyaga/ppx_rapper/README.md

 # ppx_rapper
 An extension that allows named parameters in SQL with types inferred, and syntax checking of SQL as a preprocessing step.
-Like [ppx_mysql](https://github.com/issuu/ppx_mysql) but using Caqti/PostgreSQL/Lwt.
+Like [ppx_mysql](https://github.com/issuu/ppx_mysql) but using Caqti/Lwt.
 The name comes from the idea of [Dapper](https://github.com/StackExchange/Dapper) but with Records.

+The syntax checking feature only works for PostgreSQL, but other features should work with other Caqti backends such as MariaDB and SQLite.
+If you are using a non-Postgres dialect you should use the `syntax_off` option to avoid spurious errors.

 ## Installation
 You can install `ppx_rapper` with opam: